-Verizon's 4G LTE network spreading to 34 new markets on August 16, expanding in 38 othersAlex Wagner - Deputy Managing Editor, News Desk
+Verizon's 4G LTE network spreading to 34 new markets on August 16, expanding in 38 othersAlex Wagner - Editorial Director of News and Content

 Is your town still without Verizon 4G LTE coverage?
 That could soon change, as Verizon has announced that it's expanding its LTE network again tomorrow, August 16.
 This latest expansion will bring LTE service to 34 new markets and expand the existing coverage in another 38 markets.
 Once this month's growth is complete, Verizon's LTE network will cover a total of 371 markets, which the carrier says is more than 75 percent of the U.S. population.
 You can find the full list of new and expanding LTE areas at the bottom of this post.